-They say you eat with your eyes first, and the team from Fullerton School District took that to heart when designing their meal for the Cooking up Change Orange County competition.
+They say you eat with your eyes first, and the team from Santa Ana Unified School District took that to heart when designing their meal for the Cooking up Change Orange County competition.
 “My inspiration was mainly wanting something new and colorful,” says student chef Miguel.
 “We wanted it to stand out.”

 The team looked toward ethnic cuisine to find the perfect dish to recreate.
 “We know Asian foods are flavorful and colorful,” says Fernanda.
 The team decided to create a favorite dish—orange chicken—with one small change that makes the dish much healthier.
 “One culinary technique we used is changing the cooking process to baking to make the food crispy, not oily,” says Wendy.